When is the ski season in Scotland?

 The best place to ski in Scotland for seasoned skiers and snowboarders is definitely Glencoe Mountain – especially if you’re looking for exhilarating terrain with breathtaking views.
 Known for having some of the greatest scenery in all of Scotland, it’s located on Rannoch Moor, with the twenty-some runs down Meall A’Bhuiridh Massif including both the longest and the steepest in the UK.
 Many ski fanatics will call it a must-visit destination, but there’s also a lesser-known but large plateau area perfect for learners and taking lessons on skis or a board.
 Because Glencoe holds the Scottish snow-holding record, you can often visit until late April or even May for an off-season run.

 When Glencoe first opened in 1956, it was known as White Corries and was the first commercial ski area in Scotland.
-Its popularity has much to do with the stunning views toward Buchaille Etive Mor, but its reputation is well deserved.
+Its popularity has much to do with the stunning views of Buchaille Etive Mor, but its reputation is well deserved.
 Guests will often return again and again, and camp or stay at one of the on-site micro lodges.

 The Lecht

-If you’re a large family, complete with little first timers, we can’t imagine a better spot to go skiing in Scotland than the Lecht – ideal for kids looking to get their first lessons.
+If you’re a large family, complete with little first-timers, we can’t imagine a better spot to go skiing in Scotland than the Lecht – ideal for kids looking to get their first lessons.
 It’s a resort which is slightly on the smaller and quieter side, but still one of the very best.
-This means that the runs are a bit shorter than other places, but the upside of this is much shorter queues.
+This means that the runs are a bit shorter than in other places, but the upside of this is much shorter queues.
 All in all, you’ll probably end up with more time on the slopes!
 Kids aged two to eight are welcome to hone their skills and have fun in the Penguin parks, where a magic carpet lift and Rotondo Carousel will let them gain their snow legs in a safe environment.
 Adult beginners will also do well on the smaller pistes of the resort.

-This natural playground is part of the Eastern Cairngorms national park, where you’ll find some beautiful scenery on your runs down the mountain.
+This natural playground is part of the Eastern Cairngorms National Park, where you’ll find some beautiful scenery on your runs down the mountain.
 The atmosphere here is known to be friendly and welcoming, and the ski school offers a huge variety of courses.
 Hire your equipment (preferably ahead of time) or bring your own when you come to play at this Highland activity centre.

-Places to stay nearby: Strathdon Castle and Royal Deeside Lodge.
+Place to stay nearby: Royal Deeside Lodge.

 I always wanted to visit Scotland someday.
 Maybe this will be my next winter holiday travel destination.
 I love trekking in the mountains and Scotland’s castles remind me very much of the medieval ones we have here in Romania.
 Thank you for the tip!